Context Engine

 Repos12 OSS projects, easy → hard (flask, requests … django, sympy, sphinx, scikit-learn, pytest, astropy, matplotlib)

-search_code, get_symbol, get_file, find_references, find_callers, find_callees, expand_context, list_changed_since, framework_overview and list_workspaces.
+Retrieval: search_code, get_symbol, get_file, find_references, find_callers, find_callees, expand_context, list_changed_since, framework_overview, get_architecture and list_workspaces.
+Operations: index_status, reindex, install_hooks, dashboard and update_servers.
 Open protocol — works with every MCP-aware editor and agent.
 Full signatures on MCP tools.

 Sovereignty